 - 5.1 Without prejudice to any other right of audit that BT may have, to assess the 3rd Party's compliance to the security controls in this Security Requirements policy, the 3rd Party will provide BT, or its representatives, access, and assistance as necessary and appropriate to allow document-based security reviews or on-site audits to be undertaken.
-A minimum of 30 working days' notice will be provided to 3rd Party prior to a routine onsite audit. - The scope of the audit will be to review any or all aspects of the 3rd Party's policies, processes, and system(s) (subject to the 3rd Party protecting the confidentiality of any information not related to the provision of the Service to BT), that are relevant to the Service being provided. - 5.2 The 3rd Party will work with BT to implement agreed recommendations and carry out any corrective actions identified as necessary resulting from a document-based security review or on-site audit within 30 days of being notified by BT of a major non-compliance, 90 days of being notified by BT of a minor non-compliance, or such period as agreed between the parties at the 3rd Party's expense.
+A minimum of 30 working days' notice will be provided to 3rd Party prior to a routine onsite audit. - The scope of the audit will be to review any or all aspects of the 3rd Party's policies, processes, and system(s) (subject to the 3rd Party protecting the confidentiality of any information not related to the provision of the Service to BT), that are relevant to the Service being provided. - 5.2 The 3rd Party will work with BT to implement agreed recommendations and carry out any corrective actions identified as necessary resulting from a document-based security review or on-site audit within 30 days of being notified by BT or such period as agreed between the parties at the 3rd Party's expense. - 5.3 Should BT need to conduct an independent audit of the 3rd Party and the 3rd Party is found to be non-compliant with the principles and practices of ISO/IEC 27001 then 3rd Party shall undertake at its own expense those actions required to achieve the necessary compliance and shall reimburse in full any costs incurred by BT in obtaining such audit.